-There are 16 accessible internal registers in the TSB81BA3.
-The configuration of the registers at addresses 0h through 7h (the base registers) is fixed, while the configuration of the registers at addresses 8h through Fh (the paged registers) is dependent upon which 1 of 8 pages, numbered 0h through 7h, is currently selected.
+The TSB41BA3A-EP has 16 accessible internal registers.
+The configuration of the registers at addresses 0h through 7h (the base registers) is fixed, whereas the configuration of the registers at addresses 8h through Fh (the paged registers) depends on which one of eight pages, numbered 0h through 7h, is currently selected.
 The selected page is set in base register 7h.
-Note that while this register set is compatible with 1394a-2000 register sets, some fields have been redefined and this register set contains additional fields.
+Note that while this register set is compatible with 1394a-2000 register sets, some fields have been redefined, and this register set contains additional fields.

-Table 1 shows the configuration of the base registers, and Table 2 gives the corresponding field descriptions.
+Table 2 shows the configuration of the base registers, and Table 3 gives the corresponding field descriptions.
 The base register field definitions are unaffected by the selected page number.